Probing excited-state dynamics of transmon ionization: Identification of final states in the steady-state experiment

 \section{Identification of final states in the steady-state experiment}

 In \cref{sec: LandauZener}, we mentioned that $\ket{6}$ is one of the final states in the steady-state experiment.
-Here we give more details about this identification.
+Here we give more details on this identification.

-As shown in \cref{fig: S6_full_fig4b}(a), we found apparent population increase in $\ket{6}$, leaving $\ket{7}$ nearly unaffected.
+As shown in \cref{fig: S6_full_fig4b}(a), we \bd{find} apparent population increase in $\ket{6}$, leaving $\ket{7}$ nearly unaffected.
 The large population observed in states $\ket{8}$ or higher suggests that the population in state $\ket{6}$ is then further transferred to higher excited states.
 These observations are consistent with the Floquet analysis shown in \cref{fig: S6_full_fig4b}(b).
 Following the branch $\ket{0_f}$, we encounter two nearby avoided crossings around $\bar n_r \sim 1800$, involving both branches $\ket{6_f}$ and $\ket{14_f}$.
 During the long steady-state segment, the population can be transferred to either of these branches.
 The $\ket{6_f}$ and $\ket{14_f}$ branches also show an avoided crossing at much lower photon number ($\bar n_r \sim 100$).
 As a result, in the experiment, the diabatic ramp-down segment leads to the population in branch $\ket{14_f}$ being assigned as $\ket{6}$ and to the population in branch $\ket{6_f}$ being assigned as $\ket{8_+}$.

 Notice that the critical photon number shown in \cref{fig: S6_full_fig4b} is slightly larger than the measured results ($\sim 1500$ photons) in \cref{fig: 4_LandauZener}.
-This is likely due to the effect of higher-order nonlinear terms that are accounted for in the Floquet branch analysis but not in our experimental calibration; see \cref{sec:Kerr_effect}.
+This is likely due to the effect of higher-order nonlinear terms that are accounted for in the Floquet branch analysis but not in our experimental calibration \rr{of the steady-state sequence}; see \cref{sec:Kerr_effect}. \rr{All photon numbers reported in \cref{sec: typical_transmons} have been corrected for this effect.}